 Tier 1 Film Schools

 Tier 1 includes the very best film schools in the US — these are extremely prestigious programs with many successful alums.

 I may be biased as an alum, but you'd be hard-pressed to find any ranking list that didn't have USC near the top.
 The USC School of Cinematic Arts has more connections in the entertainment industry than all of the other schools combined (and a Hollywood Walk of Fame star in front of the school to prove it).

 USC is arguably one of the more "practical" schools I'll discuss because it tries to prepare students for the changing medium (as it expands beyond typical movies to web series and virtual reality) by allowing students to take classes on new media.

-The list of notable alumni is incredibly long (George Lucas, Judd Apatow, Paul Feig, and many more), but considerably more impressive is the fact that I basically didn’t intern in a Hollywood office without meeting a USC alum employed there.
+The list of notable alumni is incredibly long (George Lucas, Judd Apatow, Paul Feig, and many more), but even more impressive is that basically every Hollywood office I interned at employed at least one USC alum.

 The school provides access to great off-campus internships throughout the school year and summer at places such as NBCUniversal, Lionsgate, and Pixar.
 Additionally, there are many opportunities to screen your work.
 These opportunities include the prestigious USC First Look Film Festival, which is attended by many industry professionals.

 I don't know if NYU Tisch students heard this adage as well, but the saying in film circles goes, "If you want to make a living, go to USC; if you want to make art, go to NYU."
 It has to do with Tisch's location: while L.A. is the center of commercial film and television, New York has become the center of independent filmmaking.

 Tisch's undergraduate program only offers three degrees: Film & Television, Cinema Studies, and Dramatic Writing.
 NYU focuses on churning out true auteurs who have strong visual storytelling skills, preparing them for success in the independent filmmaking world.